Cloudduncc/project/README.md

 remover2 = StopWordsRemover(inputCol="summary_words", outputCol="summary_words_stop_remov")
 df5=remover2.transform(df4)
 ```
-* Using N-Gram approach where a bunch of 'n' consecutive words are grouped together to find the TFIDF scores.
 * TOKENIZATION OF COLUMN
 Tokenized columns to get array of strings so that StopWordRemover can work on them.
 ```